Termination documents ❭ Settlement agreement document templates

 This is a standard letter which can be used where there has been previous or there is ongoing disciplinary or performance management actions and the Company would like to enter discussions with the employee about ending their employment relationship.

-View my Termination template packThe 2 Settlement agreement document templates below can also be purchased as part of my Termination template pack.
+View my Termination template packThe 2 Settlement agreement document templates listed above can also be purchased as part of my Termination template pack.

 It is against the law for a company to discriminate against anyone on the grounds of age, disability, sex, gender reassignment, pregnancy, maternity, race (which includes colour, nationality and ethnic or national origins), sexual orientation, religion or belief, or because someone is married or in a civil partnership